 Itís a lot of fun as the author takes your imagination out for a walk - on the wild side.
 Martin Brown, 21, is a U.C.
 Berkeley Lit major, home from San Francisco, and spending the summer with his parents and sister in laid back San Diego.
 Heís looking for a summer job.
 Based on a lead from a friend, he ventures to Los Angeles to interview for a writing position with global media giant corporation YANAPOP.
 YANAPOP creates games, films, books, and anything else involving entertainment, including mythologies involving goddesses and superheroes.
-YANAPOP is an acronym for Young Adult + New Adult + Participating Older Persons, based on the realities of modern publishing.
+The alternate title YANAPOP is an acronym for Young Adult + New Adult + Participating Older Persons, based on the demographicsd of modern publishing.
 Los Angeles is just two leisurely hours by car from San Diego on coastal highway I-5.

 Martin returns to San Diego, two hours south, where he is spending the summer with his parents and sister.
 All he can think of is ChloŽ, seeking some excuse to go back and see her as soon as possible.
 ChloŽ is thinking the same, and a little bad luck offers her the opportunity to reach out to her dashing hero.

 No sooner has Martin arrived back home, than he receives a call from ChloŽ in LA.
 She has been in an accident, is immobilized with her leg up in a cast, and desperately longs for Martin to come hold her hand.

 Martin gallantly hops in his car and heads north, just as a tremendous Pacific Ocean storm begins to pelt San Diego.
 Thatís just the beginning of a hair-raising adventure, a nightmare of epic proportions, as courageous and undaunted Martin Brown strives to make it to Los Angeles (or Lost Alienopolis) at any cost.